-I am a junior at Muhlenberg College, double majoring in Theatre and Media Communications.
-On campus, I am the Show Choir's Music Director and Vice President, the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Public Relations Officer, and work as the Theatre Department's Student Master Carpenter.
+I am a senior at Muhlenberg College, double majoring in Theatre and Media Communications.
+On campus, I am the Show Choir's Music Director, the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Vice President, and work as the Theatre Department's Student Master Carpenter.
 In addition, I mentor my high school's FIRST Robotics Team.
 I grew up in Blue Bell, PA, and am a proud member of the Philadelphia/Delaware Valley Chapter of the CCFA.

 During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the College Council.
 Having an outlet to help deal with a potentially debilitating disease while serving others is a tremendous honor.
 The CCFA has been there for me since my diagnosis, helping me along the path of turning a challenge into an opportunity.

 I love sharing my story and speaking with others so please reach out if you have any questions or just want to talk!